 For standard service conditions (24-hour average ambient air temperature of 30C or 86F, or less), the continuous rating is 100% of the highest operational nameplate rating.
 This rating is entered as Rate A in the power flow base case.

-For winter service conditions (24-hour ambient air temperature less than 0C, or 32F,) loading to 125% of the standard service condition rating may be allowed.
+For winter service conditions (November - February, or any time 24-hour ambient air temperature is less than 0C, or 32F,) loading to 125% of the standard service condition rating may be allowed.

+Under emergency operating conditions, loading to 125% of the standard service condition rating may be allowed for up to 30 minutes during any season.
+Note this is the same as the winter rating, and under winter conditions this load level is permitted continuously.

 Unacceptable transformer loading can be mitigated by transformer replacement, system improvements or, in some cases, an OMS that changes system conditions to mitigate the overload.
 The use of an OMS is evaluated on a case-by-case basis, with no assurance that NWMT will accept or use an OMS.